numba/numba/docs/source/reference/numpysupported.rst

 .. note::
-  Due to instruction selection differences across compilers, there may be discrepancies, when compared to NumPy, in the order of 1000s of ULPs on 32-bit architectures as well as linux-aarch64 and linux-ppc64le platforms.
+  Due to instruction selection differences across compilers, there may be discrepancies, when compared to NumPy, in the order of 1000s of ULPs on 32-bit architectures as well as linux-aarch64 and linux- ppc64le platforms.
 For Linux-x86_64, Windows-x86_64 and macOS these discrepancies are less pronounced (order of 10s of ULPs) but are not guaranteed to follow the exception pattern and may increase in some cases.

   The differences are unlikely to impact the "quality" of the random number generation as they occur through changes in rounding that